nerdishbynature/nerdishbynature.github.io/_posts/2015-06-01-devops-configurations.md

 ## Targets vs. Configurations

 When I started with iOS development under Xcode 3 it was common to use different targets for each stage of development.
 You would have a debug target, a beta target and a release target and if you work on a legacy project you might still see this.
-And I will give you my tip: **Delete them all**.
+Here is my tip: **Delete them all**.

 Targets make everything very hard.
 When adding a class or an asset you have to make sure each of the targets is checked (which it isn't by default).
 So it might occur that, when you compile in a different target, some classes and images are missing and you have no clue what happened.